-> First, there has to be a change in mindset.
+First, there must be a change in mindset.
 Implementing data-led solutions must be thought of as a business strategy not an IT project.
 A new chapter in the way that IT services are delivered and consumed has made it possible to align technology to business goals in a way that was unimaginable a decade ago.
-This is why C-level executives have enthusiastically embraced the cloud, because it makes IT services simpler and more transparent, liberating their premises from complex systems and legacy hardware.
+This is why C-level executives have enthusiastically embraced the Cloud because it makes IT services simpler and more transparent, liberating their premises from complex systems and legacy hardware.

-> I speak to many CFOs who welcome the change and relish their role at the heart of it.
+I speak to many CFOs who welcome the change and relish their role at the heart of it.
 No longer seen as number-crunching stereotypes, the modern CFO has taken on new responsibilities and become a strategic voice within the organisation.
 They are increasingly recognised by the rest of the board as instrumental in creating value, with a new-found responsibility in driving business transformation across all areas of the organisation.
 Data is the key ingredient in making this happen.

-> The goal for the Finance department should be to transition from siloed paper-based processes to integrated digital insights.
-This is about alleviating people from repetitive, low value, time-consuming tasks and freeing them up to focus on work that is much more valuable to the business.
+The goal for the Finance department should be to transition from siloed paper-based processes to integrated digital insights.
+This is about liberating people from repetitive, low value, time-consuming tasks and freeing them up to focus on work that is much more valuable to the business.
 Reducing the dependency on people and paperwork has other benefits, such as increased quality and accuracy through automation, for example, and secure centralised access to organisational data.

-> Continuous process improvement
+Continuous process improvement

 Embracing change is all about future-proofing your business to make sure it stays relevant and competitive.
 Skills shortages are becoming a common challenge, so the more you can automate and simplify data-driven processes and analytics, the better your chance of maintaining a healthy bottom line.
 Once you have a business that’s digitally enabled, you’re well on the road and can focus on continuous process improvement to keep making gains.